 - Get their business card and send “thank you” email afterward

 - Important: Report back on how it went!
-Email or Washington Advocate, Dane Christensen at: email@example.com.
+Email your Washington Advocate, Dane Christensen at: firstname.lastname@example.org.